CULTURE AND BELONGING GRANTS

 If you know of a Community Impact or Grassroots organization whose work aligns with the goals of this grant, there is space within the letter of interest form to submit a nomination for another organization.
 It's quick and simple — you'll just need to share a few details about the organization and why you believe they should be considered.

-For any questions about the nomination process or the upcoming grants, contact Brandon Solis, at [email protected].
+For any questions about Arts and Belonging grants, please contact [email protected].